 An unexpended balance at the end of each fiscal year and at the end of Cystic Fibrosis Canada support period does not immediately lapse.
-Grantees will have an additional one fiscal year to use unspent funds.
+Grantees may apply for a non-cost one year extension to have an additional one fiscal year to use unspent funds.
+This is requested through ProposalCentral.
 Any funds remaining at the end of this additional one fiscal year period must be returned to Cystic Fibrosis Canada.
 Additional extensions will not be considered.